VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

 > command, then these events are published when the repository saves the
 > aggregate instance.

-## Commands and Optimistic Concurrency
+## Commands and optimistic concurrency

 A common scenario for commands is that some of the information included in the command is provided by the user of the system through the UI, and